KDP Previewer Checklist

 What should I inspect first if time is limited?

-Prioritize chapter-open pages, page-before-chapter transitions, TOC jumps, and full-bleed image pages.
+Start with chapter-open pages, page-before-chapter transitions, TOC jumps, and full-bleed image pages.

 Can I ship with warning-level findings if pages look fine?